-351 Spanish Literature from the Middle Ages through the Renaissance.
-S. This course focuses on the development of Spanish literature from its inception through the Renaissance.
+Renaissance.
 Masterpieces in the following genres are analyzed: epic and lyric poetry; eclogues and pre-Golden Age drama; and the sentimental, the pastoral, and the picaresque novel.
 Oral presentations and/or research papers are required.
 Prerequisite: 330 or 331.
 Ms. S. Clevenger.
+Not offered 1996-97.

-352 Spanish Literature of the Golden Age.
+352 Spanish Literature of the Golden Age (3).
 S. This course focuses on the literature of the sixteenth and seventeenth centuries.
 Masterpieces in the following genres are analyzed: Renaissance and Baroque poetry; drama of the Lope and Calderón cycles; the origins of the modern Spanish novel, and the literature of the Counter-Reformation.
 Oral presentations, and/or research papers are required.
 Prerequisite: 330 or 331.
 Mr. C. Johnson.

-353 Spanish Literature from the Eighteenth Century to the Present. \ S. This course focuses on the Spanish literature of the eighteenth century to the present.
-Masterpieces in the following genres are analyzed: Neoclassic drama, romantic drama and poetry, essays and poetry of the Generation of '98, twentieth century poetry. drama and novel.
+353 Spanish Literature from the Eighteenth Century to the Present (3).
+S. This course focuses on the Spanish literature of the eighteenth century to the present.
+Masterpieces in the following genres are analyzed: Neoclassic drama, romantic drama and poetry, essays and poetry of the Generation of '98, twentieth century poetry, drama and novel.
 Oral presentations, and/or research papers are required.
 Prerequisite: 330 or 331.
 Ms. S. Clevenger.
+Not offered 1996-97.

-361 Latin American Literature from the Colonial Period through Romanticism.
+361 Latin American Literature from the Colonial Period through Romanticism (3).
 F. This course focuses on the literature of Latin America from the Colonial Period through Romanticism.
 Masterpieces in the following genres are analyzed: Colonial chronicles; epic poetry; Baroque poetry; picaresque novel; tradiciones; Neoclassic poetry, romantic novel, essay, and poetry.
 Oral presentations and/or research papers are required.
 Prerequisite: 332 or 333.
-Mr. C. Johnson.
+Mr. D. TenHuisen.
+Not offered 1996-97.

-362 Latin American Literature from Pre-Modernism to 1945.
+362 Latin American Literature from Pre-Modernism to 1945 (3).
 F. This course focuses on the literature of Latin America from Pre-Modernism to 1945.
 Masterpieces in the following genres are analyzed: Pre-Modernist poetry, short story, and essay; Modernist poetry, short story and essay; poetry and short story of the Vanguardia.
 Oral presentations and/or research papers are required.
 Prerequisite: 332 or 333.
 Mr. E. Miller.
+Not offered 1996-97.

-363 Contemporary Latin American Literature.
+363 Contemporary Latin American Literature (3).
 F. This course focuses on the recent literature of Latin America.
 Masterpieces in the following genres are analyzed: Contemporary novels, poetry, and short stories.
 Oral presentations and/or research papers are required.
 Prerequisite: 332 or 333.
-Mr. C. Johnson.
+Ms. D. Zandstra.

-390 Independent Study.\ F, I, S. Prerequisite: permission of the department chair.
+390 Independent Study.
+F, I, S. Prerequisite: permission of the department chair.
+395 Seminar (3).

-395 Seminar.\